grafana/agent/docs/sources/flow/setup/configure/configure-macos.md

    * Flags passed to the Grafana Agent binary.
    * Location of log files.

-   When you are done, save the formula file.
+   When you are done, save the file.

 1. Reinstall the Grafana Agent Formula by running the following command in a terminal:

    ```shell
    brew reinstall grafana-agent-flow